Migrate JSON data from OSS to MaxCompute

 }

 1. Add an OSS data source.
-For more information, see Add an OSS data source.
+For more information, see Configure an OSS data source.

 2. Create a table in DataWorks to store the migrated JSON data.

 1. Log on to the DataWorks console.
-In the top navigation bar, select the desired region.
-In the left-side navigation pane, choose Data Development and O&M > Data Development.
-On the page that appears, select the desired workspace from the drop-down list and click Go to Data Development.
+In the target region, click Data Development and O&M > Data Development in the left-side navigation pane.
+Select a workspace from the drop-down list and click Go to Data Development.

-2. Click Data Source to go to the Data Source page.
-Click New data source to add a MaxCompute project.
+2. Click Data Source to go to the Data Source page, and click New data source to add a MaxCompute project.

-4. On the Data Development page, hover over the image..png icon and choose Create Table > Table.
+4. On the Data Development page, move the pointer over the image..png icon and choose Create Table > Table.

 Note

-If multiple engine instances are bound, select a MaxCompute engine instance.
+If multiple instances are bound, you must select a MaxCompute engine instance.

 6. On the table editing page, click DDL Statement.